Larry Clement

 Larry Clement (born July 22, 1945) is an American former professional stock car racing driver and team owner who competed in the ARCA Bondo/Mar-Hyde Series for two races in 1995, scoring a best finish of 29th at Salem Speedway.
-He also was the owner of Larry Clement Racing, which competed in the series from 1993 to 2009, where he won nine championships as a car owner with Frank Kimmel.
+As team owner of Clement Racing, which competed in the series from 1993 to 2009, he won nine championships with Frank Kimmel as his driver.

 Motorsports results

 ARCA Bondo/Mar-Hyde Series

 (key) (Bold – Pole position awarded by qualifying time.
 Italics – Pole position earned by points standings or practice time. * – Most laps led. ** – All laps led.)